jtackaberry/rtk/doc/tutorial.md

 @{rtk.Widget.debug|debug} attribute that, when set to true, will paint the boundaries showing their content boundary and overall box (which includes padding).

 Perhaps more usefully, though, the global `rtk.debug` flag enables dynamic inspection by hovering the mouse over the widget.
-Out of the box, this can be toggled by pressing F12 inside the `rtk.Window`, creating a kind of poor man's version of debug tools you might find in your web browser.
+Out of the box, when `log.level` is `log.DEBUG` or less -- as it generally should be during application development -- this can be toggled by pressing F12 inside the `rtk.Window`, creating a kind of poor man's version of debug tools you might find in your web browser.

 ![](../img/layout-debug.gif)